A Complete Guide to Magento 2 Speed Optimization

 php bin/magento setup:upgrade

 Note that it will change the PHP version in the subfolders also.
-Also, make sure the above PHP version is installed on your server before making these changes.
+Make sure the above PHP version is installed on your server before making these changes.
+We recommend contacting the server provider before upgrading as you need to ensure the web server is configured to use PHP 8.3.

 6. Turn Production Mode ON